hackjackyer/ThinkPad-T440s-Hackintosh/README.md

 #### WIFI

+Inbuilt Intel WiFi won't work out of the box.

-ThinPad T440s M.2 WIFI port is A+E keyed
+You can flash the BIOS and remove the whitelist if you plan to use other WLAN cards.
+ThinkPad T440s M.2 WIFI port is A+E keyed

 - BCM94360CS2 (Recommend)
 - DW1560 802.11a/b/g/n/ac 2.4 GHz & 5 GHz (Broadcom)